 Air pollution is linked to faster spread of Coronavirus, according to the analysis done by Airly – a start-up providing hyper-local air quality data.
 Airly’s data indicates that even a small increase in particle pollution levels in the years before the pandemic is associated with an increase in the spread of Coronavirus.
 Cleaner air could have saved thousands of lives worldwide, as the research suggests that the number of people one sick person is likely to infect is higher in more polluted areas.
 Scientists are emphasizing that dirty air was already known to increase the risk of acute respiratory distress syndrome, which is extremely deadly and a cause of COVID-19-related deaths, as well as other respiratory and heart problems.

 PM2.5 dust is very dangerous for our health.
 It is perceived as especially damaging because it can accumulate deep in the lungs and penetrate into other organs and the bloodstream, causing a serious threat to health.
+This could further block the airway in the respiratory tract of the body.
+It might require a CPAP (continuous positive airway pressure) therapy to open the airway.
+While using such therapy, it would be essential to clean the apparatus with distilled water.
+Hospitals often buy distilled water for cleaning any medical device because harmful microorganisms are present on their surface.
 This is particularly relevant to Coronavirus.
 Although the course and effects of the disease caused by the SARS-CoV-2 virus are still not fully understood, the infection causes symptoms similar to pneumonia.
 In describing the course of SARS-CoV-2, the medical community draws much attention to the very important role in the existence of comorbidities, which significantly increase a patient’s risk profile.
 These include many diseases of the circulatory and respiratory systems, to which breathing polluted air also contributes negatively.